 Give Nationwide Members a Say on the purchase of Virgin Money.

-Welcome to the website for the campaign calling for a member vote on the proposed acquisition of Virgin Money by Nationwide building society.
+Welcome to the website for the campaign that called for a member vote on the acquisition of Virgin Money by Nationwide building society.

-5,000 people have now signed the petition – please join us!
+Over 5,000 people signed the petition – thank you for your support.

-The Nationwide board is rushing through a deal for £2.9 billion to buy Virgin Money – a poorly-rated bank, part-owned by Richard Branson who could pocket £650M+denying Nationwide customers to vote on the deal (who are the members and owners of the building society after all).
-The Nationwide board is choosing to circumvent what’s expected under law using a “sneaky” technicality, and acting against the democratic ethos of a mutual society
+Nationwide completed the £2.9 billion acquisition of Virgin Money – a poorly-rated bank, part-owned by Richard Branson who will pocket £650M+denying Nationwide customers to vote on the deal (who are the members and owners of the building society after all).
+The Nationwide board chose to circumvent what’s expected under law using a “sneaky” technicality, and acting against the democratic ethos of a mutual society

-The proposed deal is a “reverse Robin Hood” as it would effectively take from the poor (Nationwide members in the UK) to give to the rich (Virgin Money shareholders – most of whom are Australian).
+The deal was a “reverse Robin Hood” as it effectively took from the poor (Nationwide members in the UK) to give to the rich (Virgin Money shareholders – most of whom were Australian).

-Nationwide customers may be worse off financially, and Nationwide would be less protected in a downturn, if this deal goes ahead.
+Nationwide customers may be worse off financially, and Nationwide will be less protected in a downturn, because of this deal.
 Customers are already paying higher rates to borrow, and getting a lower return on the their savings.
-Nationwide could use reserves earmarked for this acquisition to directly benefit its customers instead during a cost of living crisis, or hold it in reserve as loss-absorbing capital.
+Nationwide could have used its reserves consumed on this acquisition to directly benefit its customers instead during a cost of living crisis, or held it in reserve as loss-absorbing capital.

 If someone was asking you to rush through a transaction, that sounded too good to be true, and without any mention of the costs or the risks – wouldn’t you be suspicious?

-Please consider taking action to emphasise and amplify our concerns regarding the proposed takeover of Virgin Money by the Nationwide.
-We have provided templates for to use/adapt – so it only take a few minutes of your time.
+Supporters of the campaign took different actions to emphasise and amplify our concerns regarding the (then) proposed takeover of Virgin Money by the Nationwide.
+We provided templates for them to use/adapt.

 MOVE